 As a result, the larger distribution partners have greater control over determining the market terms of distribution, including placement of merchant advertisements and cost of placement.
 Our agreements with large distribution partners contain short-term termination clauses in their favor.
 We cannot be assured that we will maintain our current agreements with any of these distribution partners.
 In addition, we cannot be assured that any of these distribution partners will continue to generate current levels of revenue for us.
-A loss of any of these distribution partners or a decrease in revenue from any one of these distribution partners could have an adverse effect on our revenue and profitability, and the loss of any one large distribution partner could have a material adverse effect on our operating results.
+A loss of any of these distribution partners or a decrease in revenue from any one of these distribution partners could have an adverse effect on our revenue and profitability, and the loss of any one large distribution partner could have a material adverse effect on our business, financial condition and results of operations.

-If we do not maintain and grow a critical mass of merchant advertisers and distribution partners, the value of our services could be adversely affected.
+If we do not maintain and grow a critical mass of merchant advertisers and distribution partners, our business, financial condition and operating results could be adversely affected.

 Our success depends, in part, on the maintenance and growth of a critical mass of merchant advertisers and distribution partners and a continued interest in our performance-based advertising and search marketing services.
 If our business is unable to achieve a growing base of merchant advertisers, our current distribution partners may be discouraged from continuing to work with us, and this may create obstacles for us to enter into agreements with new distribution partners.
 Similarly, if our distribution network does not grow and improve over time, current and prospective merchant advertisers may reduce or terminate their business with us.
-In particular, we may not successfully develop or market technologies, products or services that are competitive or accepted by merchant advertisers.
-Any decline in the number of merchant advertisers and distribution partners could adversely affect the value of our services generally.
+Therefore, any decline in the number of merchant advertisers and distribution partners could adversely affect the value of our services generally and could seriously harm our business, financial condition and operating results.